vavarb/vavabot_options_strategy/README.md

   3. Commit your Changes (````git commit -m 'Add some AmazingFeature````)
   4. Push to the Branch (````git push origin feature/AmazingFeature````)
   5. Open a Pull Request

+## Buy me a coffe? ☕
+If you have found anything useful, and you want to support me, feel free to do it with ₿ITCOIN or Lightning Network!
+And many thanks in advance. 😁

+- Lightning Network Adress: vavarb@bipa.app
+- ₿ITCOIN Adress: 36RbpSZVNiSxK69kNMH3WHFJqAhfXppU5N